The information-complete quantum theory: Relation with conventional quantum theory

-If we take the above argument seriously, then \textit{the ICQT captures the most remarkable trinity of nature}, namely, the division of nature by particles, their gauge fields and gravity (spacetime), though the role of the Higgs field needs a separate consideration.
-The previous two sections argued the necessity of the informational completeness in the trinary description.
-Here we see that it is also sufficient: We do not have to invoke more programming systems to program $\mathcal{PSA}$ simply because we do not have spacetime (gravity) out of spacetime (gravity)---Trinity is necessary and sufficient.
+If we take the above argument seriously, then \textit{the ICQT captures the most remarkable trinity of nature}, namely, the division of nature by matter fermions, their gauge fields, and gravity (spacetime), though the role of the Higgs field needs a separate consideration (see Ref.~\cite{gGUT} on this issue).
+The previous two sections argued the necessity of the information-completeness in the trinary description.
+Here we see that it is also sufficient: We do not have to invoke more programming systems to program $\mathcal{PSA}$ simply because \textit{we do not have spacetime (gravity) out of spacetime (gravity)---Trinity is necessary and sufficient}.
 This eliminates the von Neumann chain in the usual quantum measurement model.

-Thus, the ICQT gives a strong motivation or reason for quantizing spacetime.
-However, quantizing gravity as yet another field, as in concentional quantum field theory, is not sufficient and does not automatically result in a correct and consistent quantum theory of all known forces.
-Only when the informational completeness in the trinary description is integrated into our quantum formulation, can we have the desired theory of the Universe.
-Only after that, can the relation between our theory and the conventional quantum theory be rigorously discussed.

-As we showed elsewhere \cite{icQFT}, following the above argument indeed leads to a consistent framework of unifying spacetime (gravity) and matter, without the fundamental inconsistencies \cite{Thiemann} between gravity and conventional quantum field theory, implying the conceptual advantages of our theory.
-For instance, with the theoretical input from loop quantum gravity predicting the quantized geometry \cite{Rovelli-book,Thiemann,quanA1,quanA2,quanA3}, the informationally complete quantum field theory naturally gives the holographic principle \cite{tHooft,Susskind,holoRMP}.
-Such a strong limit on the allowed states of the trinary system in any finite spacetime regime, as imposed by the ICQT, paves the way to escape the infrared and ultraviolet singularities (divergences) that occur in conventional quantum field theory.
+One of the most challenging problems in current physics is how to put QT and general relativity into a single, consistent theory.
+To achieve this, it is encouraging to have a quantum formalism like the ICQT, in which gravity must be quantized and plays an essential role.
+As we showed elsewhere \cite{icQFT}, following the above arguments indeed leads to a consistent quantum framework of unifying spacetime (gravity) and matter, without the fundamental inconsistencies \cite{Thiemann} between gravity and conventional quantum field theory, implying the conceptual advantages of our theory.
+For instance, with the theoretical input from loop quantum gravity predicting the quantized geometry \cite{Rovelli-book,Thiemann,quanA1,quanA2,quanA3}, the information-complete quantum field theory naturally explains the holographic principle, as well as its generalization, via spacetime-matter entanglement.
+As we currently understand it, the holographic principle \cite{tHooft,Susskind,holoRMP} imposes a strong limit on the allowed states of quantum system in any finite spacetime regime.
+Such a limit paves the way to escape the infrared and ultraviolet singularities (divergences) that occur in conventional quantum field theory \cite{Rovelli-book,Thiemann}.